sharpenednoodles/hide-and-seek/README.md

 List third party sounds, music, textures and models requiring credit here Parts of the sounds designed, derived or used from the BOOM Guns Designed Library

-Audio files will be removed from GIT after active development ceases
+Audio files from non free Libraries will be removed from GIT after active development ceases